zulip/zulip/docs/tutorials/life-of-a-request.md

 Static files include JavaScript, css, static assets (like emoji, avatars), and user uploads (if stored locally and not on S3).

-File not found errors (404) are served using a Django URL, so that we can use configuration variables (like whether the user is logged in) in the 404 error page.
+This file does not exist or has been deleted errors (404) are served using a Django URL, so that we can use configuration variables (like whether the user is logged in) in the 404 error page.